 The Alcohol and Other Drug Treatment Services National Minimum Dataset (AODTS NMDS) is based on closed episodes of treatment provided to clients by alcohol and other drug treatment services.
-All in-scope service agencies are publicly funded, including some funding through state, territory or Australian government programs.
+All in-scope service agencies are publicly funded through state, territory or Australian government programs.
 Key quality issues to consider for the collection include:

-- Funding programs cannot be differentiated-services are categorised according to sector, with government-funded and operated services reported as public services and those operated by non-government organisations reported as private services. - National data are affected by variations in service structures and collection practices between states and territories (care should be taken when making comparisons between them). - Data for 2001-02 and 2002-03 have not been included in the 2014-15 annual report due to comparability issues. - Data from 2005-06 have been included in the 2014-15 annual report, presenting 10 year trend analysis where possible. - The AODTS NMDS reports both main and additional treatment types.
-Victoria and Western Australia do not differentiate between main and other treatment types.
-Caution should be used in comparing episodes from these states with other states and territories.

-In 2012-13, the AODTS NMDS implemented a statistical linkage key (SLK) for the first time.
+- Funding programs cannot be differentiated-services are categorised according to sector, with government-funded and operated services reported as public services and those operated by non-government organisations reported as private services. - National data are affected by variations in service structures and collection practices between states and territories; these should be considered when making comparisons between jurisdictions. - Data from 2006-07 have been included in the 2015-16 annual report, for presenting 10 year trend analyses. - The AODTS NMDS reports both main and additional treatment types.
+Victoria and Western Australia do not differentiate between main and othertreatment types.
+This needs to be taken into account when comparing episodes from these states with other states and territories. - In 2012-13, the AODTS NMDS implemented a statistical linkage key (SLK) for the first time.
 This linkage key enables the number of clients receiving treatment to be counted.
-As SLKs may not be available for all treatment episodes imputation is used to estimate the number of individuals in 2012-13 and 2013-14.
+As SLKs may not be available for all treatment episodes imputation is used to estimate the number of individuals in 2012-13, 2013-14 and 2015-16.
 The rate of invalid SLKs decreased from 12% in 2012-13 to 4% in 2013-14; in 2014-15 no imputation was required.
-As less imputation is required to account for the missing SLKs, this may affect comparability.
+Imputation was however applied to the 2015-16 data, due to a lower response rate for NSW (91%).
+This imputation should be taken into consideration when comparing the 2015-16 data with 2014-15 data.
+Further information about the imputation methodology applied to these data can be found online as part of the release of the Alcohol and other drug treatment services in Australia 2015-16 report.